Platform

 Conversations with Natives across 5+ tribes highlighted how elders shape Native identity.

 “I wish I’d learned more from grandma – I lived 900 miles away, so we rarely talked.
-There’s so much about my culture I have to rediscover on my own.”
+There’s so much about my culture I have to rediscover alone.”

 “Our heritage is passed down through oral tradition: storytelling.
-That is how I learned what it means to be Navajo, what it means to be Native American: through the stories my grandmother shared.”
+That is how I learned what it means to be Navajo: through my grandmother's stories.”

 Our team posed the question: